mjkhonline/Trivia-Quiz/README.md

 # Trivia Quiz
-#### (Vue 3 + Vite)
+#### (Vue 3 + Vite + Pinia)

 ## Introduction

-This repository contains a simple trivia quiz app made with Vue 3 and Vite.
+This repository contains a simple trivia quiz app made with Vue 3, Pinia and Vite.
 The app allows users to take a quiz consisting of multiple choice and true/false questions and provides them with their score upon completion.

 ## Live Demo
 Play now by opening this link: